 ExamTime has a quick demo on how you can use their software to prepare for the PMP exam at https://www.examtime.com/p/1000818

-Immerse yourself in PMP preparation on your way to work
+Immerse yourself in PMP Exam preparation on your way to work

 I love mobile learning while on the road to work.
 With an hour commute to the office, I’d add the PM PrepCast to the PMP preparation list.
 The folks at OSP International LLC have produced several PMP exam preparation products including the free PDU podcast.
 You’ll want to optimize your PMP exam preparation and adding the audio lessons will help retain that PMP preparation knowledge.

-Simulate your testing experience with exam simulation software
+Simulate your testing experience with PMP exam simulator software

-One of the keys to my PMP exam success was simulation software.
+One of the keys to my PMP exam success was using a PMP Exam simulator.
 I had a software program that offered 2 quizzes for each knowledge area and two comprehensive exams.
 As I read each knowledge area and studied the PMBOK, I would take both sample quizzes.
 The weekend before the actual exam, I took the comprehensive full exam simulation.
-Below are two recommended exam simulators under $100.
-Don’t skimp on this one.
-The simulation exams are excellent study tools.

 At my work, I was fortunate to find a study group.
 One of the senior program managers was a PMP and facilitated a 10 week study group where we reviewed each knowledge area, took sample quizzes and worked through sample problems.
 It was a valuable part of the PMP training experience and I quickly learned how to do a forward and backward pass across a project schedule to find the critical path!